PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Image Above

-Christ's Deposition from the Cross.
+Christ's Deposition From the Cross.

 Also in the shot are Nicodemus and John, who carry the body of Christ, as well as Mary Magdalene, and Mary of Cleophas with dramatic arms.

-Caravaggio's oil on canvas, created circa 1600-1604, is hanging in the Vatican.
+Caravaggio's artwork, created circa 1600-1604, hangs in the Vatican.

 Jesus was born in Bethlehem, Judea (or Judaea,) around 6 to 4 BC.
 At the time of his birth, the country was officially part of the